 Numbers from the Texas Department of Transportation found that in 2018, there were 621 pedestrian fatalities in the state, an increase from 2017.
 Statistics from the National Highway Traffic Safety Administration show that in 2017, a pedestrian was killed, on average, every 88 minutes.
 For those lucky enough to survive being hit by a car, they may face severe injuries, steep medical bills, and a lifelong recovery process.

-Our team of experienced personal injury lawyers has the knowledge and resources it takes to investigate your accident, examine the evidence, build a strong case, and fight for the fair compensation you’re owed.
+The team of experienced personal injury lawyers at Gibson Hill Personal Injury has the knowledge and resources it takes to investigate your accident, examine the evidence, build a strong case, and fight for the fair compensation you’re owed.
 We even offer victims a free case review.
 Call our Houston office today at (713) 659-4000 to schedule a consultation.

 A pedestrian accident investigation can be a lengthy and difficult process and is best handled by an experienced lawyer.